BenikaH/DFS-Scraper/README.md

 ##Notes:
 Now compatible with NFL football.
 To use, run with '-s football' and specify date in weeks as int 1-17 instead of date.
+(9/19) Now compatible with basketball.
+Use '-s basketball' and dates similar to baseball.
+Will word for dates from opening day of 2014-2015 season (Oct 28 2014) to the end of the regular season (Apr 15 2015).